wp-headless/fetch/README.md

 ### Embed data

-WordPress API supports embedding of resources and instead of having to provide \_embed=true as a param on every request you can simpley use embed() before any request methods.
+WordPress API supports embedding of resources and instead of having to provide `?_embed=true` as a param on every request you can simpley use `embed()` before any request methods.

 More about WordPress API embedding can you read [here](https://developer.wordpress.org/rest-api/using-the-rest-api/linking-and-embedding/#embedding).